Sensiks/DAOstack-Hackers-Kit/README.md

 The hackers kit is equipped with several examples and sample projects, which we are working to maintain and expand.
 The goal for these examples is to help developers easily kickstart a new project, as well as to demonstrate some of the features included in each layer of the DAO stack.

 ## [Starter Template](https://github.com/daostack/DAOstack-Hackers-Kit/tree/master/starter-template)
 This is a basic template you can use for kickstarting your project using the DAOstack platform.
-Here you can find the basic structue for using both Arc and Arc.js to build your project.
+Here you can find the basic structure for using both Arc and Arc.js to build your project.

 ## [Peep DAO](https://github.com/daostack/DAOstack-Hackers-Kit/tree/master/peepeth-dao-example)
 This project is a Dapp for interacting with a DAO which has its own DAO social media account on [Peepeth](Peepeth.com), a decentralized microblogging app.
 The Dapp allows a DAO post Peeps via a decentralized voting mechanism.